Paris Gaels GAA: Early days

-2010 - present
+2010 – present

 At the start of the 2010s, the club went through significant changes.
 Up until 2009, most of the members and players had been Irish émigrés and students.
 However as Gaelic games, in particular Gaelic football became more and more popular in France, new clubs started to appear in towns and cities like Lyon, Clermont, Niort, Rennes, Bordeaux and Toulouse.
 The sport started to attract many new French players coming from sporting backgrounds such as soccer, rugby, basketball and Olympic handball.
 Paris was no exception, when in 2009 approximately 15 new French players enrolled playing in both the men's and ladies team.
-At present, the majority of Paris Gaels players and members are from France or outwith Ireland, while maintaining a sizeable contingent of players born in Ireland or with Irish backgrounds.
+At present, the majority of Paris Gaels players and members are from France or outside Ireland, while maintaining a sizeable contingent of players born in Ireland or with Irish backgrounds.

 The club maintains a solid training schedule throughout the year, running weekly or biweekly training sessions in Gaelic football, hurling & camogie and handball at various locations around the city and suburbs of Paris.

-Main Sponsors
+Main sponsors

 The club's principal sponsor is Hannon Transport, an Irish logistics and haulage firm from Aghalee, County Antrim, which maintains a hub in Rungis, in the southern suburbs of Paris.